brainboxdotcc/DPP/docpages/advanced_reference/clusters_shards_and_guilds.md

 int main()
 {
     /* This is a cluster */
     dpp::cluster bot("Token goes here");
 }
 ```

 ## Shards

 A cluster contains zero or more shards.
-Each shard maintains a persistent websocket connection to Discord via a websocket, which receives all events the bot is made aware of, e.g. messages, channel edits, etc. Requests to the API on the other hand go out to Discord as separate HTTP requests.
+Each shard maintains a persistent websocket connection to Discord, which receives all events the bot is made aware of, e.g. messages, channel edits, etc. Requests to the API, on the other hand, go out to Discord as separate HTTP requests.

 Small bots will require only one shard and this is the default when you instantiate a cluster.
 The library will automatically determine and create the correct number of shards needed, if you do not configure it by hand.
 If you do want to specify a number of shards, you can specify this when creating a cluster: